|

 feeding on and where they spend their time

 when not feeding.
-We also contribute other
+We also contribute

 sightings, especially of less common

-species, to databases, and send information
+species, to online databases, and send

-to researchers studying particular species.
+information to researchers studying

 We take a